 Rehab for Drug Addiction Explained

-Drug addiction — whether to legal prescription medication or to any of a huge array of illegal substances of abuse — is a huge problem in the UK.
+Drug addiction – whether to legal prescription medications or any of a huge array of illegal substances – is a huge problem in the UK.
 It affects hundreds of thousands of people and claims thousands of lives each year, as well as placing great strain on emergency and social care services, the police and many other public bodies.
 However, there is a silver lining to this picture, in the form of a growing number of excellent drug addiction treatment services and facilities working across the country to turn users’ lives around and get them back on the road to health and happiness.
 If you are struggling with a drug addiction of any kind, read on to find out about the type of help you may be able to access and how to access it.